seb-dev-62/wol-rpi/README.md

   ifconfig
 ```

-And in your browser, just do http://your-rpi-address and your done.
+And in your browser, just do http://your-rpi-address and you're done.